ViliLipo/jaffa-frontend-swalab2020/report.md

   docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management
   ```

+  - 3. Install dependencies to each repository using `yarn install` or `npm install`.

-  - 3. Start each of the cloned repositories with `yarn start` or `npm start`,
+  - 4. Start each of the cloned repositories with `yarn start` or `npm start`,
     starting the frontend last.

-  - 4. Open the site on the address `http://localhost:3000/` and login with user
+  - 5. Open the site on the address `http://localhost:3000/` and login with user
     credentials `Testman`, `password`.

-  - 5. Press the `+` button on the main view, and submit some content, any content should
+  - 6. Press the `+` button on the main view, and submit some content, any content should
   pass the saga.
 Process logs should display the process.

 - 2. Unsuccessful case